lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

-# 100 days of Cod Python Bootcamp
+# 100 days of Code Python Projects

 This repositoroy contains all the projects I carried out when studying 100 Days of Code:
 The Complete Python Pro Bootcamp By Dr. Angela Yu